 When you receive your score report by email, not only your score for the current administration of the LSAT, but scores for the past 12 times you’ve taken the LSAT will be listed, along with any times you were absent for the test or cancelled your test scores.
 Any scores that are fewer than five years old are considered current for reporting purposes to law schools.

 Saturday Sabbath Observers

 If you observe the Sabbath on a Saturday on which the LSAT is scheduled, you may register to take the LSAT on other days of the week.
-If you register for a Saturday Sabbath observers’ administration online, no admission ticket will be issued to you until the LSAC receives a written letter on official letterhead from your rabbi or minister verifying your religious affiliation.
-This letters must be mailed to LSAC, Test Administration, PO BOX 2000-T, Newtown, PA 18940, or faxed to 215-968-1277.
+To register for a Saturday Sabbath Observers Test Date, you must file an Accommodation Request online.

 Virginia Law School Application process